genesisgir/GenesisGir-Lessons-Vol-1/README.md

 # Who is Genesis Gir?
 I'm a novice with -100 IQ that started programming 11 days ago sharing my experiences with programming and delving into the world of code learn with me as I create various programs to try out and explore!
 Have a question?
 Drop by in  my livestreams and ask me anything or teach me something you know that I dont but please just dont push your methods against me!
-I like to experiment and try things out on my own first
+I like to experimeant and try things out on my own first
 I've made these programs to self-teach myself in a innovative way pushing myself to learn and also releasing my work for others to see how I made them.